Skip to Main Content

 John C. Williams

-John C. Williams is the Co-Founder and Executive Director of Reel Works, recognized as one of the leading youth filmmaking and workforce development organizations in the United States.
-John is an award-winning film and television writer, producer and director whose credits include independent shorts, features, documentaries, television programming and corporate communications.
-John holds an M.F.A. in Film & Television from New York University and a B.A. in English from Boston University.
+Williams is an award-winning film and television writer, producer, and director whose credits include independent shorts, features, documentaries, television programming, and corporate communications.
+He holds an M.F.A. in film and television from New York University and a B.A. in English from Boston University.